UEABIO/data-sci-v1/docs/01-intro-to-r.md

 ## Get Started

-Go to RStudio Cloud and enter the Project labelled `Week One` - this will clone the project and provide you with your own workspace.
+Go to RStudio Cloud and enter the Project labelled `Day One` - this will clone the project and provide you with your own project workspace.

 Follow the instructions below to get used to the R command line, and how R works as a language.